 Eric Dishman presented the concept of “Care Networking” in his TED talk video on how Healthcare should be a team sport:

 In his talk, he explains how he was once diagnosed with a “heart problem” and was prescribed various medications for five weeks until a nurse noticed a problem with his list of medications.
 Three different doctors had prescribed three different versions of the same drug to him.
-He didn’t have a heart problem, but rather an overdose problem that led him to having heart palpitations and the reason he kept being treated.
+He didn’t have a heart problem, but rather an overdose problem that led him to have heart palpitations and the reason he kept being treated.

 “We have got to go beyond this paradigm of isolated specialists doing parts care to multidisciplinary teams doing person care.
 Uncoordinated care today is expensive at best and it is deadly at worst.
 Eighty percent of medical errors are actually caused by communication and coordination problems amongst medical team members.”